hackeryarn/blog/content/post/rust-macros-2.md

 query!(from db select title, rating where rating = 10 and artist = "Teddy Swims");
 ```

-We us `=` for comparison, and `and` as a way to support multiple comparisons.
-Just like with select, we will start by only supporting these two operators and work up to supporting others.
+We use `=` for comparison, and `and` as a way to support multiple comparisons.
+Just like with `select` we will start by only supporting these two operators and work up to supporting others.

 ### Matching where clause